JuPegro/Dashboard/README.md

 ## Build

-1. Dowload/ Clone project
+1. Dowload / Clone project
-2.Use `F5` in index.html or open with `Live Server`
+2. Use `F5` in index.html or open with `Live Server`